marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

     "consensus") not based on objective reality, no matter how widely held, has absolutely zero bearing on its Truthfulness.

+* Quote (page 137): "To say two tests are statistically independent under the null hypothesis $H_0$ of no treatment effect is to say that if $H_0$ were true then the result of the first test would provide precisely no information about the result of the second...To say that two analyses are vulnerable to different biases is to say that the first analysis would be correct if treatment assignment were ignorable in one sense, and that the second analysis would be correct if treatment assignment were ignorable in a second sense, *but massive failures of the first sense would not bias the second analysis, and massive failures in the second sense would not bias the first analysis.* **This is a much stronger property than statistical independence.**"
+  * Ignorable treatment assignment occurs when two people with the same values of covariates have the same probability of treatment $\pi_i = \pi_j$ - this does not change the fact that these two people $i \text{ and } j$ could both be subject to some unobserved bias that alters the conclusion - remember the goal is to think of ways in which a hypothesis could be wrong, attempt to prove those hypotheses to be true, and continually fail.

 ## Chapter Insights

 ### 1